-Have you seen those bins of shishito peppers at the farmer's market?
-If you haven't seen them, many grocery stores are starting to carry them too, including Trader Joe’s.
+Have you seen those bins of shishito peppers at your local farmer's market?
+If you haven't seen them, these Japanese peppers should come soon because they are all the rage!

-Shishito peppers originally came from Japan.
-They are considered a sweet pepper and are very mild.
-They are small and green, and I recently found out can come in a vibrant red color too!
+You will often see green shishitos, but I recently found out they can come in a vibrant red color, too!
 (Check out this delicious Red Shishito Pepper Soup I made with them!)

 These peppers are easy to eat.
 You grab them by the stem and bite the pepper off the stem.
 I know it sounds weird but you eat the seeds and all.
 We toss the stems, but I would say don't toss them on the ground if you have pets.
 Our friend's dog got really sick from the stems.

-More Ways to Cook Shishito Peppers
+More Ways to Cook Shishito Peppers:

-- Bake them in an oven.
+- Baked in an oven